My mission is to elevate others in the transformation of their careers so they can RISE to their full potential.

 A career is something that builds over time and endures.
-It gives us the opportunity to progress, advance, and continuously feel proud.
-When we are asked to change our career or path, what happens to all we have learned?
+It gives us the opportunity to progress, advance, and pivot.
+When we want to change our path, what happens to all we have learned?

 Do we throw it all away?